All Episodes

 I know I can't believe me.

-High loving you.
+High on loving you.

-I'm loving you.
+I'm high on loving you.

-You mean the brightest days from the darkest nights.
+Made the brightest days from the darkest nights.

-You're the river bank where I was baptized.
+You're the riverbank where I was baptized.

-Let me lay it down.
+Let me lay it down, give me to you.

 Hallelujah.